ortus-docs/contentbox-docs/developing/back_end/modules/buildadmin.md

 One big benefits with ContentBox, is how easy it is to use the base admin, and extend it to make it your own admin.
 Why build a normal website the hard way, when ContentBox already has all the login, password reset, security roles and permissions build for you.
 Can you simply use the admin, and add more buttons for your admin modules.

-This pade walks through building a simple module in the ContentBox admin.
+This page walks through building a simple module in the ContentBox admin.
 We're going to make a custom module, that will only live with this application, and will not be shared with forgebox, so we want this to be included in our source code.
 So we will build this module in this folder:

 `/modules/contentbox/modules_user/`